Code-Institute-Submissions/Helpdesk-Micro/README.md

     -   #### User Goals

-        1. As a user of the website, I want easily view all current, held and closed IT Helpdesk calls for my organisation.
+        1. As a user of the website, I want easily manage, create and complete IT Helpdesk calls for my organisation.
-        2. As a user of the website, I want to be able to update helpdesk tickets with additional information.
+        2. As a user of the website, I want to be able to update helpdesk tickets with additional information and view all previous updates.
         3. As a user of the website, I want to be able to add, view, update and delete members of the organisation's staff.
         4. As a user of the website, I also want to be able to add, view, update (including login details) and delete members of the Administrators team who have access to this site and are able to perform all of the above actions.